A community plan must be all of the following:

 Related to the Entire City

 Any community is only one segment of the City as a whole.
 The community plan must address not only issues within the community, but also citywide issues as they relate to the community.
 No community exists separately from neighboring communities or is isolated from the rest of the City.
-The Progress Guide and General Plan provides the outline for development of the City as a whole, and each community plan must work within this outline to guide development in the individual communities.
+The General Plan provides the outline for development of the City as a whole, and each community plan must work within this outline to guide development in the individual communities.

 A Vision of the Future